-Personal injury attorneys representing the family of 57-year-old Mary Lyon Wolfe have helped the family file a products liability action against two Japanese companies that the family believes were instrumental in creating a set of circumstances that resulted in Wolfe dying a wrongful death following a car crash.
+Personal injury John Bales Attorneys representing the family of 57-year-old Mary Lyon Wolfe have helped the family file a products liability action against two Japanese companies that the family believes were instrumental in creating a set of circumstances that resulted in Wolfe dying a wrongful death following a car crash.

 At the time of the accident, Wolfe was behind the wheel of her 2002 Honda automobile which was outfitted with a Takata airbag.
 When the accident occurred, the family believe the airbag in her car deployed with too much force causing a spinal injury that led to Wolfe passing away 18 days after the accident.